snoop2head/KLUE-RBERT/README.md

 - Machine Reading Comprehension (MRC)
 - Dialogue State Tracking (DST)

+Relation extraction can be defined as multiclass classification task for relationship between subject entity and object entity.
+Labels are such as `no_relation`, `per:employee_of`, `org:founded_by` totaling 30 labels.
 This repo contains custom dataset, custom training code utilizing [monologg's R-BERT Implementation](https://github.com/monologg/R-BERT).